-While external hemorrhoids may be the more obvious, internal are the more common.
+While external hemorrhoids may be more obvious, internal are more common.
 In fact, everyone has internal hemorrhoids, but they’re not a problem until the blood vessels within your rectum become swollen and the tissue begins to loosen.

 Minor bleeding is a common indicator that you have an internal hemorrhoid, and as the swelling develops, you may start to experience some of the typical hemorrhoid symptoms.
 Constipation is a common cause of internal hemorrhoids, but you might not notice any pain as there are very few nerves found in that region of your rectum.

 As things progress, the internal hemorrhoid tissue may manifest outside of the anus as a prolapsed hemorrhoid.
 Your doctor can determine whether you have an external hemorrhoid or a prolapsed internal hemorrhoid.
 If you notice a small amount of blood on the toilet paper or feel excess tissue around your anus, you should consult with your doctor to find the underlying issue and seek the appropriate treatment.